Slide-out Cardboars Drawers

 How to make ball-bearing drawer slides for corrugated cardboard boxes hidden

-The boxes were made to precisely fit the recesses, so when I tried to place the drawer slides, it turned out that they didn`t fit in.
+The boxes were made to precisely fit the recesses, so when I tried to place the drawer slides in our brick kitchen cabinets, it turned out that they didn`t fit in.
 But the corrugated cardboard has two or more layers (that is why it is so firm) so I could make a cut in it and fit the slides in, so they are like hidden slides (which cost 3-10 times more than ordinary side-mount ball bearing slides we use).

 I tore the grasscloth wallpaper off the cut out piece and glued it back into the aperture.
-This made the cut a bit more appealing.
+This made the cut a bit more appealing (you can see it in the penult picture of this post).

-Before you mount the drawer slides you need to separate them, so that one part can be mounted onto the side of your cabinet and the other onto your drawer (or cardboard box in this case).
+Before you mount the drawer slides on brick walls or any other surface, you need to separate them, so that one part can be mounted onto the side of your cabinet and the other onto your drawer (or cardboard box in this case).

 There`s a small clip on the runners.
 Bend the clip to one side and you`ll release the top slider section – the side that gets mounted to our box.